Gambian languages and education

 Project description

-Gambian languages and education (December 2018-December 2021) is an academic research project based at King’s College London which focusses on the integration of the languages of The Gambia in its monolingual (English only) education system.
-Its overarching research question is as follows:
+Gambian languages and education (December 2018-December 2021) was an academic research project based at King’s College London which focussed on the integration of the languages of The Gambia in its monolingual (English only) education system.
+Its overarching research aim was to find out what role Gambian languages play in education in The Gambia.

-More particularly, Gambian languages and education focusses on a recent attempt of the Ministry of Basic and Secondary Education (see Hsieh and Jeng 2016) to allow the Gambian languages primary children speak at home to feature in primary school education.
-The ministry introduced an early parallel biliteracy programme which prescribes that from grade 1 to 3 public and grant-aided primary school children receive an equal number of literacy lessons in one of The Gambia’s seven national languages (either Fula, Jola, Mandinka, Manjaku, Serahule, Serer or Wolof) and English.
-We therefore aim to address the following questions:
+Gambian languages and education focussed on an attempt of the Ministry of Basic and Secondary Education (see Hsieh and Jeng 2016) to allow the Gambian languages primary children speak at home to feature in primary school education.
+Following a three-ear pilot, the ministry introduced in 2015 an early parallel biliteracy programme which prescribes that from grade 1 to 3 public and grant-aided primary school children receive an equal number of literacy lessons in one of The Gambia’s seven national languages (either Fula, Jola, Mandinka, Manjaku, Serahule, Serer or Wolof) and English.
+We therefore aimed to address the following questions:

 • How do parents, students, teachers, and policy makers perceive the national language literacy lessons introduced as part of the early parallel biliteracy programme?